Spring Pea Risotto with Mint & Pancetta

 How to Serve SPRING PEA RISOTTO WITH MINT & PANCETTA:

-Portion 1 serving (¾ cup) on a dinner plate, hitting the bottom of the plate with the heel of your hand to evenly distribute the risotto; and add ~½ Tablespoon crispy pancetta to the plate.
+- Portion 1 serving (¾ cup) on a dinner plate, and gently tap the underside of the plate with the heel of your hand to help the risotto spread naturally.
+Then add ~½ T crispy pancetta to the plate.

-Serve with a crisp white wine like Soave or Pinot Grigio.
+- Serve with a crisp white wine like Soave or Pinot Grigio. (see my full Italian White Wine Guide here!)

 La Vita, Simplified: